Redpath Museum

 It houses collections of interest to ethnology, biology, paleontology, and mineralogy/geology.
 The collections were started by some of the same individuals who founded the Smithsonian and Royal Ontario Museum collections.
-The current director is Hans Larsson.
-Commissioned by Redpath to mark the 25th anniversary of Sir John William Dawson's appointment as Principal, the Museum was designed by A.C.
+The current director is Catherine Turgeon.
+Commissioned by Redpath to mark the 25th anniversary of Sir John William Dawson's appointment as principal, the museum was designed by A.C.
 Hutchison and A.D.
 Steele.
 McGill University's Redpath Museum website characterizes it as an "idiosyncratic expression of eclectic Victorian Classicism" as well as "an unusual and late example of the Greek Revival in North America."

 It is the oldest building built specifically to be a museum in Canada.
 Both the museum's interior and exterior have been utilized as a set, for movies and commercials.

 Collections

 Geology (mineralogy)

 Five collections, containing approximately 16,000 specimens from all over the world, are identified by their initial letters: